maxoodf/pg_mystem/README.md

 1. Edit your `postgresql.conf`.
 Add the following line -
 `shared_preload_libraries = 'pg_mystem'`
 Also you may need to change `max_worker_processes` to `MYSTEM_PROCS` + 1 at least.
-For example -
+Example -
 `max_worker_processes = 24`

-2. Execute the following query inside your database, for example -
+2. Execute the following query inside your database.
+Example -
 ```bash
 $ sudo -u postgres psql
 ```